 When the Teistin needed to be repowered, the Faroese public transport company, Strandfaraskip Landsins, decided to replace the ferry’s three previous gensets with five Volvo Penta D16 MG units.
 It is a flexible power configuration that provides both safety and efficiency on Teistin’s route across the strait, where strong winds and high seas are common.

 When the weather is calm, the ferry can run on merely two of the gensets.
 However, changes in the weather are common in the Faroe Islands, and can happen quickly.
-The current configuration means that the additional gensets can be engaged in a matter of seconds.
+The current configuration means that one can engage the additional gensets in a matter of seconds.
 The adaptability of the system allows the Teistin to operate reliably even in highly challenging conditions.
 Operating up to eighteen times per day, in the North Atlantic, this kind of flexibility is necessary for making sure that the ferry can run as planned.

 Genset fuel efficiency reduces costs and emissions